 WHERE: Kou-An Glass Teahouse, Tokyo

-Tea, since time immemorial, has been the totem of Japanese culture and philosophy.
-Artist Tokujin Yoshioka crystallized his reverence for his native tradition in a new form that gives the meaning of the art of tea clarity in today’s milieu.
+Tea, since time immemorial, has been an important thread in Japan’s cultural and philosophical fabric.
+Artist Tokujin Yoshioka crystallized his reverence for his native tradition in a different form that sheds a new light on the art of tea in today’s milieu.

 Images: Tokujin Yoshioka

 The minimal glass architecture forgoes the typical physical elements one would find in a teahouse, such as a tatami, Ikebana, and calligraphy scroll.
 It is reduced to the rudiments of how tea ceremony is appreciated: in a state of mind that transcends time, space, and object.

 In the open-window concept, observers will see the transparent installation’s poetic expression in constant flux under the travelling sunlight at different times of the day.
 Spatial cognition is thrown in sharp relief when one moves into it, as the line between indoor and the surrounding environment is invisible.
 It is an experience that would pique your deeper senses and a newfound appreciation for the intangible quality of the Japanese way of life.